gp-birender/DR-DTools-plugin-master/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-starter-plugin-template.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-starter-plugin-template)

-# Disciple Tools RS DT Plugin
+# Disciple Tools DR DT Plugin
-This Plugin adds the needed fields for Rooze Sevom's use of Disciple.tools
+This plugin is user to filter contact, if the logged in user is a digital responder we need to show all the contacts which have the same location as digital responder.